jasonbutt/gander-social-docs/README.md

 - Written in plain language
 - Focused on real user experience
 - Continuously improved by the community
-- Reviewed and moderated by the Gander Social team

 The published guide is available here:
 👉 **[Link to the live docs site]**